bghuan/oss/intl.en-US/SDK Reference/Java/Upload objects/Multipart upload.md

         listMultipartUploadsRequest.setUploadIdMarker(multipartUploadListing.getNextUploadIdMarker());
     } while (multipartUploadListing.isTruncated());

-    // Close your OSSClient.
+    // Shut down the OSSClient instance.
     ossClient.shutdown();
     ```

--   List part upload events on one or more pages
+-   List all multipart upload tasks by page

-    Run the following code to list part upload events on one or more pages:
+    The following code provides an example on how to list all multipart upload tasks by page:

-    ``` {#codeblock_qqx_z5c_r2m .language-java}
+    ```
-    // This example uses endpoint China East 1 (Hangzhou).
-Specify the actual endpoint based on your requirements.
+    // The endpoint of the China (Hangzhou) region is used in this example.
+Specify the actual endpoint.
     String endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
-    // It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
     String accessKeyId = "<yourAccessKeyId>";
     String accessKeySecret = "<yourAccessKeySecret>";
     String bucketName = "<yourBucketName>";